anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - int.api.02
      - API
      - General
-     - The Architecture must support the usage of a Kubernetes Application package manager using the Kubernetes API, like Helm v3. network, and storage.
+     - The Architecture must support the usage of a Kubernetes application package manager using the Kubernetes API, like Helm v3.
      - ra2.pkg.001
    * - int.api.03
      - API